udexon/PhosCloudless/Ownership_Rewards.md

 #### 4.1 Ownership of data, code and device:

-We have outlined above 3 critical components for Free Software Revolution 2.0:

-1. ID-less Messaging
-2. Hybrid Upstream Downstream Programming Interface
-3. Live Edit

-With these 3 components, we are able to build EMYL Earn Money as You Learn.
-Otherwise, the obstacles against people adopting ... are ...

 data (ID-less), code (Shellet Programming) and device (ID-less + SHLP => can use own device, else useless)